kk-deng/Finance-Votes-Counter-Python/README.md

 ### Key features
 An enumerate function was used to calculate the difference for monthly amount
 '''python
-# Calculate the change of amount starting the 2nd month
     for i, amount in enumerate(amount_list):
         if i > 0:
             monthly_change = amount_list[i] - amount_list[i-1]